 The most expensive process is by far when a business applies for the PCT.
 Costs and fees for this process can range anywhere from AU$9,000 to AU$15,000.

 If you are looking to apply for a patent in Australia, IP Australia recommends teaming up with an experienced team to help with the process.
 Legal processes and jargon can be a lot to balance and compliance with regulation is a large burden if you are running your own company.

 Biz Latin Hub’s highly experienced team can assist you and your business in navigating legal, financial, and commercial representation requirements and laws in the South Pacific and Latin America.
-Contact us at [email protected] for support in taking your business to multinational horizons.
+Contact us now for support in taking your business to multinational horizons.